 - 1. Maintain intolerant timber types (scarification for jack pine, white birch, oak, and balsam; prescribed burning for red oak and pine). - 2.
 Purchase Spike herbicide for DNR treatment of wildlife openings. - 3.
-Fund other projects as approved in the County Forest Comprehensive Land Use Plan. - B. Sustainable Forestry Grant Buckthorn: The Forestry Department received a grant of \$20,000 to provide funding for buckthorn eradication.
-The project will focus on infestations in the Stinnett and Frog Creek Townships.
-Portion of this project will be completed in 2016 and the remainder of grant funds should be targeted for expenditure in 2017. - C. Sustainable Forestry Grant LTE: The Department received a grant of \$20,000 to hire professional level LTE's to assist with backlogged timber sale establishment. \$9,000 in funds are proposed to be expended in 2016 with balance budgeted for 2017. - D. Federal Sport Fish & Wildlife Restoration Funds Minong Rifle Range: Grant funds were awarded to upgrade the Minong Rifle Range and projects are proposed for completion in 2017.
+Fund other projects as approved in the County Forest Comprehensive Land Use Plan.

+- B. Sustainable Forestry Grant Apply for a grant to fund silvicultural trial on herbicide control of sedge on northern hardwood sites.
+There are numerous hardwood sites where regeneration has been difficult to achieve.
+One theory is that abundant mats of sedge impedes the ability of sugar maple to seed.
+Herbicide control is thought to be effective when done in conjunction with regeneration harvests. - C. County Conservation Aids Birch Lake Landing: The Department received a grant of \$14,786 to repair the boat landing on Birch Lake.
+New concrete pads will be set into the landing to stabilize the launch site and eliminate problems with boat trailers dropping off the back side of the existing launch.
+This project was originally budgeted for 2017, but other work priorities prevented completion. - D. Federal Sport Fish & Wildlife Restoration Funds Minong Rifle Range: Grant funds were awarded to upgrade the Minong Rifle Range.
+This project was originally budgeted in 2017, but storm damage repair work load prevented any work from being accomplished on this project.
+The upgrades are proposed for completion in 2018.